2021 Metro Manila Film Festival

 The 2021 Metro Manila Film Festival (MMFF) is the 47th edition of the annual Metro Manila Film Festival.
 It is organized by the Metropolitan Manila Development Authority (MMDA).
+It was the second of the two editions to be held during the COVID-19 pandemic in the Philippines.

 Impact of the COVID-19 pandemic

 The 2021 film festival was held to live audiences in cinemas after level alert measures in the Philippines were relaxed.
 Entries in the 2020 edition were made available through online streaming since cinemas were closed and not allowed to operate (with the exception of select cinemas in areas on Level 3).

-Only around 300 movie theaters will be allowed to screen, down from the usual 900.
+Only around 300 movie theaters were allowed to screen, down from the usual 900.
 Many cinemas were left deteriorated due to being unused for the past two years due to the pandemic-related closures.
-Theaters would only be allowed to operate at 50 percent capacity with only those vaccinated allowed to be admitted and food and drinks are prohibited (on Alert Level 2 and 3 areas) This is compounded by the impact of Typhoon Rai (Odette) which caused major power disruption in the Visayas and Mindanao areas.
+Theaters were only allowed to operate at 50 percent capacity with only those vaccinated allowed to be admitted and food and drinks are prohibited (on Alert Level 2 and 3 areas) This is compounded by the impact of Typhoon Rai (Odette) which caused major power disruption in the Visayas and Mindanao areas.